TheRealBenForce/cam2s3/readme.md

 This project demonstrates how to use Amazon SES to store security camera alarm emails in S3.
+There is probably no real reason why you would want to do this except to receive text message notifications from your security camera by means of Amazon SES.

 ## Cloudformation work